 I know that to accept what AMLO says is to accept a painful wound.
 Because it is accepting that they raped our grandmothers and our great-grandmothers and that the myth of mestizaje, the union of two cultures, is a history that has blood throughout.

-I know that when they say that we will overcome the past, it is because when they look back they are going to find indigenous grandmothers, aunts and mothers that they don’t want to recognize, because in their genealogy only the white grandfather matters.
+I know that when they say that we will overcome the past, it is because when they look back they are going to find indigenous grandmothers, aunts and mothers that they don’t want to acknowledge, because in their genealogy only the white grandfather matters.

-I know that if they don’t want to pick a fight with Spain, it is because for you it is more anachronistic that we as indigenous still exist than that Kings continue to exist.
+I know that if they don’t want to pick a fight with Spain, it is because for you it is more anachronistic that we as indigenous people still exist than that Kings continue to exist.
 I know that it is because you aspire to be the sons, even if only bastards, of a decadent monarchy.

 I know that they prefer not to apologize to us indigenous people, because it would be recognizing that we don’t only exist in museums.